Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 - Eating balanced meals rich in essential minerals.

-- Mild stretching before bedtime if night cramps are common.
+- Doing mild stretching before bedtime if night cramps are common.

 The Role of Muscle Recovery in Prolonged Charley Horse Pain

-Muscle tissue repairs itself through complex cellular processes following injury—no matter how small those injuries are from a spasm-induced strain.
-Recovery speed varies due to age, fitness level, nutrition status, and overall health.
+Muscle tissue repairs itself through normal cellular processes following irritation, strain, or overuse.
+Even when there is no serious injury, a forceful cramp can leave the muscle feeling tender, tight, or fatigued for a while.
+Recovery speed varies due to age, fitness level, nutrition status, hydration, medication use, and overall health.

 During recovery: